Nigerian heraldry: Vexillology

 The flag of the Sokoto Caliphate.

-The flag of the Aro Confederacy.

 The flag of the Kano Emirate.

 The flags that have been used to represent the various Nigerian kingdoms and chiefs over the centuries have all followed general rules and have much in common.
 That of Sokoto, for example, references the Prophet Muhammad's ascribing of the colour green to paradise.
 By using a colour that many have therefore come to identify with the prophet himself to embody the Sultan of Sokoto, a symbolic continuity between this monarch and the religious leader whom he claimed to succeed was implied.
 The flag of the Aro Confederacy, meanwhile, was designed to inspire awe in all that saw it.
 The two crowns symbolized the Eze Aro, ruler of the Aro, while the musket and the lance were intended to represent the state's warriors, who fought a famous battle against the British in the colonial era.